simple-icons/simple-icons-font/README.md

 </a>
 <h3 align="center">Simple Icons: <em>Icon font</em></h3>
 <p align="center">
 Free SVG icon font for popular brands.
 See them all on one page at <a href="https://simpleicons.org">SimpleIcons.org</a>.
-Contributions, corrections & requests can be made on GitHub.
-Started by <a href="https://twitter.com/bathtype">Dan Leech</a>.</p>
+Contributions, corrections & requests can be made on GitHub.</p>
 </p>

 <p align="center">